ZAMetzger/final_project_Guatemala/README.md

 ![](all_layered.png)

 Then within the Guatemala department there is the largest municipality Guatemala City.
 The most populated area, according to cencus data, within Guatemala City is Villa Nueva.
+Above are the maps of Villa Nueva and Guatemala City with thier random foresting population estimate and the differencee between the census data and random forest generated population.